Generic Global Rigidity in $\ell_p$-Space and the Identifiability of the $p$-Cayley-Menger Varieties: Abstract

 The celebrated result of Gortler-Healy-Thurston (independently, Jackson-Jord{\'a}n for $d=2$) shows that the global rigidity of graphs realised in the $d$-dimensional Euclidean space is a generic property.
 Extending this result to the global rigidity problem in $\ell_p$-spaces remains an open problem.
 In this paper we affirmatively solve this problem when $d=2$ and $p$ is an even positive integer.

-A key tool in our proof is a sufficient condition for the $d$-tangentially weakly non-defectiveness of projective varieties due to Bocci, Chiantini, Ottaviani, and Vannieuwenhoven.
+A key tool in our proof is a sufficient condition for the $d$-tangential weak non-defectivity of projective varieties due to Bocci, Chiantini, Ottaviani, and Vannieuwenhoven.
 By specialising the condition to the $p$-Cayley-Menger variety, which is the $\ell_p$-analogue of the Cayley-Menger variety for Euclidean distance, we provide an $\ell_p$-extension of the generic global rigidity theory of Connelly.
 As a by-product of our proof, we also offer a purely graph-theoretical characterisation of the $2$-identifiability of an orthogonal projection of the $p$-Cayley-Menger variety along a coordinate axis of the ambient affine space.